aebustion/SIMMER/README.md

 `$ wget https://simmer.pollard.gladstone.org//SIMMER_files.tar.gz`\
 Once unzipped, the relevant files are located in <your_filepath>/usr/share/nginx/projects/simmer/SIMMER-website/SIMMER_files

 (This precomputed data takes up ~18G once unzipped.
-A website with built-in database to make this lower impact on the user will be available soon.
-Check back here for the link.)
+If space is a constraint, please use the webtool version of SIMMER available at https://simmer.pollard.gladstone.org/.

 These files contain all the precomputed data needed to run any SIMMER queries:
 * precomputed hmmsearch results (tsvs and fastas) of the UHGG database